dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

 ==========================

 * During the work on OOLang CodeGen a couple of issues have been revealed.
 They have the same underlying source.
 One of the issues is type transformation for something like {f : Int -> Pure Int} -> Int -> Pure Int.
 And another one is purity checking for a function of such a type.
 Is it Pure or not?
 The whole thing after parameter binders is a return type, so from this point of view it is impure (it impurely delivers a pure function of type Int -> Pure Int).
 The current checking looks only at the last Pure and decides that it is pure.
+* Purity checking approach in OOLang is wrong at the moment.
+The problem is related to the one above.
+Before the thought was that only partial application can produce side effects, but not really.
+When impure function f : Int -> Int -> Int is applied to only one Int it can already produce side effects.
+Because it could return a function (Int -> Int) impurely.
+Arity needs to be considered more.
+But then pure function with many arguments should have Pure on every level because of currying, like Int -> Pure (Int -> Pure Int).
+This is a bit unfortunate.